 Additional Earning Potential

-It looks like this card is squarely aimed at Bank of America customers who might be using other cards like the Chase Freedom®, Chase Freedom Unlimited®, or the Chase Sapphire Preferred® Card given the earning levels of spending.
-Additionally, if you hold assets with the bank your cashback percentage increases according to the following tiers:
+While this card can be a great everyday card for the right cardmember, it's also aimed squarely at Bank of America customers who might be using other cards like the Chase Freedom®, Chase Freedom Unlimited®, or the Chase Sapphire Preferred® Card given the earning levels of spending.
+Additionally, if you hold assets with the bank, your cashback percentage increases according to the following tiers:

 - Assets of $20,000 to $49,999- 2.5X on dining and travel, and 1.875X on everything else (Gold)